Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 where $C$ is the particle concentration, and $\nu$ is the particle mean velocity.
 Now, expanding both sides as Taylor's series expansion for the small parameters $\tau$ and $l$, we obtain

 After applying the zero-order approximation and Fick's law, one can obtain the classical diffusion equation of the parabolic type.
-In addition, this approximation is valid for slow processes, i.e., $\tau\ll t_{0}$ and $l\ll h$, where $t_{0}$ and $h$ are the characteristic time and distances, respectively.
+Furthermore, this approximation is valid for slow processes, i.e., $\tau\ll t_{0}$ and $l\ll h$, where $t_{0}$ and $h$ are the characteristic time and distances, respectively.
+In such cases, nonlocal effects are minimal, and the classical local equilibrium approach can be employed.
 For the other cases, e.g., $\tau\varpropto t_{0}$ and/or $l\varpropto h$, higher order approximation should be used as the nonlocal effects play a significant role.
 If the diffusion-like condition connects the small parameters:

-then, the first order approximation of (\ref{TSE}) along with the mass conservation law, one can obtain \cite{sobolev1993, sobolev1997, sobolev2014}:
+then, the first order approximation of (\ref{TSE}) along with the mass conservation law $(\partial C/\partial t = -\partial J/\partial x)$, one can obtain \cite{sobolev1993, sobolev1997, sobolev2014}:

-This is a parabolic type nonlocal equation, and for the same limiting condition (\ref{PC}), a higher order approximation also gives the parabolic type equation.
+where $d = \nu l = l^{2}/\tau$.
+This is a parabolic-type nonlocal equation, and for the same limiting condition (\ref{PC}), a higher-order approximation also gives the parabolic-type equation.
 For the wavelike dynamics, the limiting relation between the small parameters $\tau$ and $l$ is

 The first-order approximation of (\ref{TSE}) along with the condition (\ref{HC}) and the mass conservation law, one can find a hyperbolic type nonlocal equation: